Maserati Coupé: Maserati GranSport

 The Maserati GranSport is a sportier version of the Coupé that was first unveiled at the March 2004 Geneva Motor Show.
 It featured improved aerodynamics, retuned suspension, engine and transmission, and a sportier interior.
 Frank Stephenson, as newly appointed Director of Ferrari-Maserati Concept Design and Development, was responsible for exterior and interior redesign.
 An open-top GranSport Spyder with similar modifications was introduced a year later, at the September 2005 Frankfurt Motor Show.

 It is powered by the same 4,244 cc, dry sump, 90° V8 engine used on the standard Coupé and Spyder.
 However, the engine is rated at 400 PS at 7,000 rpm due primarily to a different exhaust system and improvements on the intake manifolds and valve seats.
 Only the six-speed Cambiocorsa paddle shift transmission was offered, and was recalibrated for quicker shifts.
 The exhaust, equipped with bypass valves, was also specially tuned to "growl" on start-up and full throttle.

 The GranSport used the Skyhook active suspension, with a 10 mm lower ride height.
 Other than height, the exterior dimensions and curb weight were unchanged from the Cambiocorsa Coupé and Spyder.

 The GranSport had a claimed top speed of 290 km/h, and a 0 to 100 km/h acceleration time of 4.85 seconds.

 The higher top speed was possible due to a taller sixth gear ratio and more aerodynamic body cladding.
 New bumpers, side skirts, rear lip spoiler and underbody panels lowered the drag coefficient by 0.02 to 0.33 and simultaneously reduced lift.

 Chrome mesh grilles to the front and rear bumpers, and "Trofeo"-design 19-inch wheels with trident-shaped spokes were other distinguishing exterior features.

 Inside, the GranSport was fitted with wide, highly contoured sport seats, which required a slimmer centre console (constructed in carbon fibre) and elastic door pockets.
 Carbon fibre was also used to for the dashboard trim and on the new thick-rimmed steering wheel.
 On the coupé, the upholstery materials were leather and technical cloth (in black, Nickel Gray or Metal Blue) on the seat centres, backs and dashboard fascia; the Spyder had an all-leather interior.
 Seven paint colours were available: solid Giallo Granturismo and Rosso Mondiale, metallic Nero Carbonio, Blu Mediterraneo, Grigio Alfieri and Grigio Touring, and special triple-layer white Bianco Fuji.

 GS Zagato

 The limited production Maserati GS Zagato was introduced by Zagato at the 2007 Concorso d'Eleganza Villa d'Este.
 Its design is inspired by the 1954 Maserati A6G Berlinetta Zagato.
 Cars were based on a shorter GranSport Spyder chassis with aluminium bodywork designed by Norihiko Harada.
 The two-seater coupé was commissioned by a Maserati CEO, Karl-Heinz Kalbfell and in total only nine units were created.

 A8GCS Berlinetta

-Concept car based on the Maserati GranSport from coachbuilder Carrozzeria Touring Superleggera, presented in 2009.
+The A8GCS Berlinetta is a concept car based on the Maserati GranSport from coachbuilder Carrozzeria Touring Superleggera, presented in 2009.